gracechuan2/WGEN/README.md

     1. output_name = name output csv file (type in with quotation marks and add file extension *.csv* 'string')
  1. Run script
  1. Resulting output data will be located in the "Outputs" folder of the repository

+ ## Definitions
+ - A day is considered wet if rainfall for the day is at least 0.01 mm

+ ## Technical Documentation
+ Coming soon!!!